kyma-project/community/internal/proposals/logs/streams/README.md

 where '$1' is the name of go main file.

 # Summary
+**The recommended library for logging is `Zap`.**
+Easy to use, flexibility in configuration and good API.

 I would recommend logging everything to stderr, because:
 - zap, zerolog and apex/log and I think other libraries can log everything to stderr
 - it's possible to filter logs by level and it's not needed to filter the logs by stream
 - requires less work on current components

-For new components, the recommendation is `Zap`.
-For already components, we should use what we currently have and unified log messages.
+For already components, we should check if current logger pass the requirements.
+If yes, we can use it.
-In case of impossibility to fulfil the requirements, the exchange for `Zap`  is recommended.
+In case of impossibility to fulfil the requirements, the exchange for `Zap`  is required.

 Keep the logging format consistently it's key for unified logging in Kyma.